Ford Ranger pickup - Interior & comfort

 The rather utilitarian Ford Ranger XL has a short list of standard equipment compared to passenger cars, but Ford’s clever EasyFuel system (which prevents you filling up with petrol by mistake), tinted glass, electric door mirrors, a heated windscreen, Bluetooth connectivity, DAB digital radio and a height-adjustable driver’s seat are the highlights.

-The aggressive Raptor gets Performance Blue paint usually reserved for ST models and black exterior trim to give it an even tougher appearance.
+The aggressive Raptor gets the option of Performance Blue paint - usually reserved for ST models - and black exterior trim to give it an even tougher appearance.
 Inside, there’s black full-leather upholstery, plus numerous sporty additions including heavily bolstered front seats and a chunkier steering wheel with magnesium gearshift paddles, plus bespoke dials ahead of the driver.
 Underlining its non-commercial status is the addition of a lockable cover for the load area.

 The Ford Ranger options list is primarily made up of practical items, such as various different types of tonneau cover for the load bed, tow bar and the off-road pack, which offers a locking rear differential for greater traction and extra underbody protection Models without standard air-con or sat nav can add these individually.

 It’s also well worth adding the driver assistance pack for its lane-departure warning, road-sign recognition and autonomous emergency braking systems – a real boost for safety.